Because we like myths, tales, and legends, with the arrival of spring we take the opportunity to tell you a tale related to this magical season. We...

 The Queen is said to prefer the Festing work to her earlier 1996 portrait by Anthony Williams.
 This showed her with care-worn wrinkles and what critics called ‘fat sausage fingers’.
-However, this calm, relaxed, painterly image shows a gorgeous use of colours.
+However, this calm, relaxed, painterly image shows a gorgeous use of colors.

 Over 20 years earlier in 1975, David Poole’s portrait also shows the black cloak draped on the shoulders.
 He said “I wanted to paint her as a woman rather than as The Queen,” so he asked her whether she could remove her Royal props of cloak, badge and sash.
 “She was very cooperative and we agreed on a plain white dress in the end,” he said, but the cloak remained.

-No discussion of portraits of Queen Elizabeth would be complete without this controversial Lucien Freud painting.
+No discussion of portraits of Queen Elizabeth would be complete without this controversial Lucian Freud painting.
 Many critics lambasted this tiny, expressive portrait as “a travesty”.
 Richard Morrison of the Times newspaper noted “the chin has what can only be described as a six-o’clock shadow.”
 Others defended the image as “the most honest representation of any monarch for 150 years.”